 The dynamics of this interacting system is thus completely defined by $\mathcal A_{ij}, g_i,l_i, \mathcal P_{ij}^n$, and the annihilation rule between the two types of agents.
 We would like to emphasize here that for realistic systems, $g_i$ and $l_i$ may not be independent.
+Moreover, the generation of both $\mathcal G$ and $\mathcal L$ agents may be correlated across graph nodes.
 As we shall see in Sec.~\ref{ps}, the ``annihilation" between agents from $\mathcal G$ and $\mathcal L$ can also correspond to the formation of ``bound states" with non-trivial dynamics, with the ``bound state" delivering the bound $\mathcal G$ agent in it from its origin to its destination.
 At the destination the $\mathcal G$ agent leaves the system, while the $\mathcal L$ agent in the ``bound state" re-enters the system.
 If the latter is the only physical way for agents from $\mathcal L$ to be generated in the system, then $l_i$ depends on $\mathcal A_{ij}, \mathcal P_{ij}$ and the origin/destination distribution of $\mathcal G$.
 Theoretically, it is useful to treat the dynamics of the ``bound states" as hidden, and $l_i$ as dynamical and tunable.
 The characteristic dynamical behaviours can be systematically studied both analytically and numerically, as we will show in Sec.~\ref{theory} and Sec.~\ref{numerics}.